Built on a complete data model

 Attribution engine

-Observation, tagging, verification and contract — never blurred
+Observation, tagging, verification, contract and action — never blurred

 Most platforms hide one SDK behind every feature.
-Gurulu separates the four jobs on purpose — every channel has a single, narrow responsibility.
+Gurulu separates the five jobs on purpose — every channel has a single, narrow responsibility.

 01 · Script